DANS-KNAW/dd-vault-ingest-flow/docs/dev.md

 Set-up
 ------
 This project can be used in combination with  [dans-dev-tools]{:target=_blank}.
-Before you can start it as a service some dependencies must first be started:
+Before you can start it as a service some dependencies must first be started.
+For one dependency you have the choice between a Virtual Machine (VM) `dev_transfer` and a local service `dd-vault-catalog`.
+For the VM you need access to the project [dd-dtap]{:target=_blank}, the local service requires a local database.

 ### Initialize development environment

 This is only necessary once per project.
 If you execute this any existing configuration and data will be reset.

-Open a separate terminal tab for `dd-vault-ingest-flow` and one for its dependency `dd-validate-dans-bag` and in each one run:
+Open separate terminal tabs for `dd-vault-ingest-flow` and for its dependency `dd-validate-dans-bag` and optionally `dd-vault-catalog`.
+In each tab run:

 ```commandline
 start-env.sh